 From the day a NJ family applies for MLTSS, the realistic timeline is:

-• Days 45–60: MCO selected; Care Manager assigned; participant elects PPP; FI (Palco or PPL) sends enrollment packet.
+- Days 45–60: MCO selected; Care Manager assigned; participant elects PPP; the Fiscal Intermediary sends an enrollment packet.

-• Days 60–90: PCA completes background check, signs employment agreement, completes orientation.
-Sandata-style EVV system configured.
+- Days 60–90: PCA completes background check, signs employment agreement, completes orientation.
+EVV system configured.

-• Days 90–120: First PCA shifts logged; first FI paycheck arrives 14 days after first time entry.
+- Days 90–120: First PCA shifts logged; first FI paycheck arrives about 14 days after first time entry.

 Total: typically 60–120 days from MLTSS application to first PPP paycheck.
 The slow stage is the gap between MCO assignment and FI enrollment, about 14–30 days for most participants.
-NJ Department of the Public Advocate and the Disability Rights New Jersey legal helpline (1-800-922-7233) are the right calls if you encounter denial or delay.
+Disability Rights New Jersey (drnj.org) is the right resource if you encounter denial or delay.

 The agency model does NOT permit spouse-pay through the standard worker-employed-by-agency arrangement.
 If you want to be paid as a spouse, your only Medicaid-financed pathway in NJ is PPP.